nanovazquez/reactjs-training/exercise-2/README.md

 * How to connect the Redux store with our components, through containers.
 * How to create new sync and async actions.
 * How to configure a Redux store in an app.
+* How to trigger new actions to the store.